FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. centered:: Figure 5.5-5 Three-point sensor calibration

-**Step6**：Select the "EAxis" command on the program teaching command interface.
+**Step6**: Select the "EAxis" command on the program teaching command interface.
 According to the specific program teaching requirements, add instructions in the corresponding places.

 .. figure:: robot_peripherals/023.png
    :align: center